-St Columcille's Hospital has made considerable improvements in the delivery of hygiene services when compared to 2008.
-However, the monitoring assessment found that St Columcille's Hospital did not meet all the requirements in relation to Service Delivery Standard 4 to ensure that the key aspects of hygiene services are delivered safely, efficiently and effectively.
+Cappagh National Orthopaedic Hospital continues to maintain a high level of compliance with the delivery of hygiene services when compared to 2008.
+The monitoring assessment found that Cappagh National Orthopaedic Hospital met most of the requirements in relation to Service Delivery Standard 4 to ensure that the key aspects of hygiene services are delivered safely, efficiently and effectively.